 More and more candidates are submitting a graphic CV as a way of standing out in the job selection process and presenting their achievements in a more visual and engaging way.
-There are many ways of adding some visual flair to your CVs, even if just simple updates, that can get the attention of employers.
+There are many ways of adding some visual flair to your CV, even just simple updates that can get the attention of employers.

 Get on Pinterest

-If you need a starting point, why not scroll through the many mood boards on Pinterest to inspire you to create the eye-catching CV you want.
+If you need a starting point, why not scroll through the many mood boards on Pinterest to inspire you to create an eye-catching CV?
 It’s best to have some sort of idea of how you want your finished CV to look and seeing examples will guide you.
 Remember, your style should be tailored to the roles you are applying for; a highly creative role at a digital marketing agency, for example, might suit a visual style but for a finance assistant, perhaps a more traditional CV would be more appropriate.

 Use templates as a starting point for your graphic CV